Caterpillar Equipment — Key Facts

 What does a Cat 320 excavator cost?

 A new Cat 320 excavator (2021+ model, 20-ton, 163 HP) costs $258,000–$320,000.
 A used Cat 320 (5–7 years old) sells for $114,000–$167,000.
-The Cat 320 is the best-selling excavator model worldwide, meaning there is a massive and liquid secondary market — this translates directly to better financing terms because lenders have high confidence in collateral recovery. equipment lenders offers 0% for 48–60 months on qualifying new 320 purchases when promotions are available.
+The Cat 320 is the best-selling excavator model worldwide, meaning there is a massive and liquid secondary market — this translates directly to better financing terms because lenders have high confidence in collateral recovery.
+Manufacturer financing programs offer 0% for 48–60 months on qualifying new 320 purchases when promotions are available.

-How does equipment lenders work?
+How does Caterpillar's OEM captive financing work?

 Can you get Cat equipment financing with bad credit?